djhmateer/djhmateer.github.io/_posts/2020-11-28-xbootstrap.md

 - [HTML]() where I look at the raw starting points.
 - [Bootstrap](#) this article
 - [ASP.NET 5 Razor Pages]() is the following article on how this server side framework can help in serving content
+- [Progressive Web Apps - PWAs]() how to make your site easy to get to on a phone

 This frontend series follows on from my backend series of creating a SaaS product